Biotech IPOs are the industry’s lifeblood. Track how they’re performing here.

-Initial public offerings are the lifeblood of the biotech industry.
-Stock listings give young companies access to the vast amount of cash necessary to advance their drugs through clinical development, and their venture backers a crucial opportunity to earn a return and form new biotechs.
+Initial public offerings make the biotechnology industry tick.
+Stock listings give young companies the funding they need to develop their drugs, and their venture backers an opportunity to earn a return.

-But a lucrative IPO doesn't mean the company will thrive.
-Which biotechs create value over time, and which fail?
-What types of companies are generating the best returns?
-Who are their top investors?
+Emerging biotechs now face a tougher road to public markets.
+Which will make it?
+Which create value and which fail?
+What types of companies earn the best returns?
+Who are their investors?

-For this story, BioPharma Dive included biotechnology companies that raised at least $50 million in an initial public offering on a U.S. stock exchange.
-We defined biotechs as developers of new prescription medicines.
-Makers of generic or over-the-counter drugs are not included, nor are IPOs by special purpose acquisition companies, as well as by diagnostics and medical device makers, aren't included.
+For this database, BioPharma Dive includes biotech companies that raised funds in an initial public offering on a U.S. stock exchange.
+We define biotechs as developers of new prescription medicines.
+Makers of generic or over-the-counter drugs are not included, nor are IPOs by special purpose acquisition companies, diagnostics and medical device makers.

 Company and investor information was collected from the Form S-1 companies file with the Securities and Exchange Commission before an IPO.

-Figures for current share price, percent change and market capitalization are pulled from Google Finance.
-For companies with a "-" under market capitalization, the figures returned by Google Finance do not reflect the correct value and are omitted, or the companies have since been delisted or acquired.
+Current share prices, percent change and market capitalization are from Google Finance.
+For companies with "N/A," the figures returned by Google Finance do not reflect the correct value and are omitted, or the companies have since been delisted or acquired.

 Equity percentages and money raised are rounded to the nearest whole number.

-Companies running multi-phase trials, such as a Phase 1/2 study, are listed by the earlier phase.
+Companies running multi-phase trials are listed by the earlier phase.